Excello-cz/ipsec-xfrm/README.md

 Install `ipsec-xfrm` to OpenRC `init.d` directory.

-## SystemD users
+## systemd users

-Use `ipsec.service` if you wish to use this on SystemD powered system.
+Use `ipsec.service` if you wish to use this on systemd powered system.
 It currently expects to have `ipsec` and `ipsec-xfrm` scripts located in `/usr/local/bin` directory.
 ~~The `ipsec-xfrm-update` cron job needs to be modified appropriately.~~